Archangel Jophiel

 Archangel Jophiel is usually associated with beauty, wisdom, illumination, and the ability to perceive what is good, ordered, or worthy of attention.
 The name is commonly explained as "beauty of God," which is why later devotion connects Jophiel with art, gratitude, study, and interior clarity.

-The source boundary is important.
+The source context is important.
 Jophiel is not a clearly named canonical biblical archangel.

 Most detailed Jophiel material belongs to later devotional and esoteric tradition.
 Jophiel is best read as a beauty-and-wisdom figure, not as proof that every attractive sign is divine guidance.

-Archangel Jophiel is best understood through a specific tradition role: Later devotional angel of beauty, wisdom, illumination, art, and ordered perception.
-Placing the figure inside the archangels choir context helps separate named-angel devotion from broader angel-class language.
+Archangel Jophiel is best understood through Later devotional angel of beauty, wisdom, illumination, art, and ordered perception.
+In Later angel lists, Jophiel appears in expanded archangel and angel-name traditions, which gives this figure a narrower job than the broad archangels choir category.

 Dr. James WrightPh.D.
 Religious Studies, Oxford